networknt/light-doc/content/en/tutorial/open-banking/tracing/_index.md

 In the previous [proxy][] step, we have set up a light-proxy instance to mimic the transactions service in case transactions service is not built on top of light-4j and doesn't have any cross-cutting concerns addressed.

 Given there are several distributed services in the same application, monitoring these services on production will be a challenge.
 In this section, we are going to explore the distributed tracing with Jaeger.
-We also support Skywalking tracer from Apache and will implement it if someone interested.
+We will also support Skywalking tracer from Apache and will implement it if someone interested.

 The first step is to copy the proxy folder to the tracing folder in the light-config-test folder in open-banking as our base configuration.
 Then we make the following updates.